-• For low intensity exercise activities, secondary students must wear masks when indoors, if unable to maintain physical distancing (2m) and a barrier is not present.
+• For low intensity activities (e.g., stretching, golf), students must wear masks when indoors, if unable to maintain physical distancing (2m) and a barrier is not present.

 As a general rule, high intensity physical activities involve sustained heavier breathing and elevated heart rates - most people engaged in these activities cannot say more than a few words without having to catch their breath.
 In contrast, most people engaged in low intensity physical activities can carry on a conversation without having to catch their breath.